MemGPT: Towards LLMs as Operating Systems: Appendix

 \ours orchestrates data movement between main context and external context via function calls that are generated by the LLM processor.
 Memory edits and retrieval are entirely self-directed: \ours autonomously updates and searches through its own memory based on the current context.
-For instance, it can decide when to move items between contexts (Figure~\ref{fig:example-memory-creation-no-warning}) and modify its main context to better reflect its evolving understanding of its current objectives and responsibilities (Figure~\ref{fig:example-error-correction}).
-We implement self-directed editing and retrieval by providing explicit instructions within the preprompt that guide the system on how to interact with its memory systems.
+For instance, it can decide when to move items between contexts (e.g. when the conversation history is becoming too long, as show in Figure~\ref{fig:example-memory-creation}) and modify its main context to better reflect its evolving understanding of its current objectives and responsibilities (as shown in Figure~\ref{fig:system}).
+We implement self-directed editing and retrieval by providing explicit instructions within the system instructions that guide the LLM on how to interact with the \ours memory systems.
 These instructions comprise two main components: (1) a detailed description of the memory hierarchy and their respective utilities, and (2) a function schema (complete with their natural language descriptions) that the system can call to access or modify its memory.

 During each inference cycle, LLM processor takes main context (concatenated into a single string) as input, and generates an output string.
 This output string is parsed by \ours to ensure correctness, and if the parser validates the function arguments the function is executed.
 The results, including any runtime errors that occur (e.g. trying to add to main context when it is already at maximum capacity), are then fed back to the processor by \ours.
 This feedback loop enables the system to learn from its actions and adjust its behavior accordingly.
-Awareness of context limits is a key aspect in making the self-editing mechanism work effectively, to this end \ours prompts the processor with warnings regarding token limitations to guide its memory management decisions (Figure~\ref{fig:example-memory-creation}).
+Awareness of context limits is a key aspect in making the self-editing mechanism work effectively, to this end \ours prompts the processor with warnings regarding token limitations to guide its memory management decisions.
 Additionally, our memory retrieval mechanisms are designed to be cognizant of these token constraints and implement pagination to prevent retrieval calls from overflowing the context window.